InsaneMonster/USienaRL/README.rst

 If you want to improve/modify/extends the framework, or even just try my own benchmarks at home, download or clone the `git repository <https://github.com/InsaneMonster/USienaRL>`_.
 You are welcome to open issues or participate in the project.
+Note that the benchmarks are built to run using tensorflow-gpu.

 **How to use**